5uperdan/playhub-scraper/README.md

 4. Select **Generate Database** in the left-hand list and click **Run workflow → Run workflow**
 5. Wait for the run to complete (usually a few minutes) — a green tick means success
 6. Click into the completed run, scroll to **Artifacts**, and download `playhub-db` — unzip it to get `playhub.db`
-7. Visit the [site](https://5uperdan.github.io/playhub-scraper/), upload the file, and explore
+7. Visit the [web interface](https://5uperdan.github.io/playhub-scraper/), upload the file, and explore

-**Option B — Local CLI (requires Python / uv):**
+### Option B — Generate the database locally (requires Python)

-1. Run the CLI commands below to generate `playhub.db`
-2. Visit the [site](https://5uperdan.github.io/playhub-scraper/) and upload the file

-All queries run entirely in your browser using SQLite compiled to WebAssembly — nothing is uploaded or sent anywhere.
+If you have Python set up on your machine, follow the CLI instructions below to generate `playhub.db`, then upload it to the [web interface](https://5uperdan.github.io/playhub-scraper/), use the CLI to query your data, or explore it on your own locally run web interface.

-### Running the site locally
+### Running the web interface locally

-You can serve the site from your machine without deploying to GitHub Pages:
+If you'd prefer not to use the hosted GitHub Pages site, you can serve it from your own machine:

 ```bash
 python3 -m http.server 8000 --directory docs/